Quantitative stochastic homogenization and large-scale regularity: The flux correctors

-Once defined, we will call $\mathbf{S}_\xi$ a \emph{dual} (or \emph{flux}) \emph{corrector} since it plays a similar role for the fluxes of the solutions as the corrector plays for the gradients of solutions.
-As for~$\phi_\xi$, we will see that $\mathbf{S}_\xi$ is \emph{a priori} well-defined only up to additive constants.
+Once defined, we will call $\mathbf{S}_e$ a \emph{flux corrector} since it plays a similar role for the fluxes of the solutions as the corrector plays for the gradients of solutions.
+Similar to the usual correctors~$\phi_e$, we will see that $\mathbf{S}_e$ is a priori well-defined only up to additive constants.